Sergio0694/ComputeSharp/README.md

 # Requirements

-The **ComputeSharp** library requires .NET Standard 2.1 support, and it is available for applications targeting:
+The **ComputeSharp** library requires .NET Standard 2.0 support, and it is available for Windows applications targeting:
-- .NET Core >= 3.0
+- .NET Core >= 2.0
-- Windows (x86 or x64)
+- .NET Framework >= 4.6.1

-Additionally, you need an IDE with .NET Core 3.0 and C# 8.0 support to compile the library on your PC.
+Additionally, you need an IDE with .NET Core 3.0 and C# 8.0 support to compile the library and samples on your PC.

 # Special thanks